GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 JavaScript allows web pages to do more than just “sit there."
 You can animate, calculate, etc. - you can do it all!
 It is a great programming bridge between “design” and “development” that allows for endless creativity.

-Common confusion: JavaScript is **NOT** JavaScript.
+Common confusion: JavaScript is **NOT** Java.
 They are largely different programming languages and should not be confused with one another.

 ### A Quick Mini-Tutorial